-For companies new to continuous improvement (CI) or in the early stages of building a CI team, Tony Hogan has five pieces of advice: choose momentum over perfection; get comfortable in the gray; know what problems you’re solving; bring everything back to business metrics; and
+For companies new to continuous improvement (CI) or in the early stages of building a CI team, Tony Hogan has five pieces of advice: choose momentum over perfection; get comfortable in the gray; know what problems you’re solving; bring everything back to business metrics; and make progress visible.

 “Leave lots of space for learning,” said Hogan, president and chief operating officer of World Class Industries (WCI).
 “Good news can wait for me.
 Give me the bad news and then let’s talk about how we’re going to deal with it.”